pkhandag/polymer-network/README.md

-# statistical mechanical framework for non-linear elasticity of polymer networks with inter-segment interactions
+# Statistical field theory for the non-linear elasticity of polymer networks with nonlocal inter-segment interactions